 - Gas – You can only take gas expenses if the vehicle is in the business’s name.
 We do not recommend placing a vehicle in a new business unless it is a specialty vehicle.
 For example: an electrical truck.
 Track your mileage and take the mileage expense at the end of the year.
 Once you have a few years in the business, you can have that conversation with your accountant.

-Keeping business and personal funds separate are imperative to protecting yourself, but there is a huge benefit to doing so.
+Keeping business and personal funds separate are imperative to protect your business, but there is a huge benefit to doing so.

 It makes your life so much easier because you now have all of your business income and expenses in one place.
 Wearing all of the hats as a new business owner is a lot to manage.
 Generally, funds are usually still low so you cannot afford a bookkeeper nor do you have the time to mess with accounting software.
 You will get behind in tracking your expenses but when you keep the expenses separated, it is easier to get caught back up.